 The Master of Arts (M.A.) in Integrative Health Studies provides the opportunity to acquire advanced knowledge of integrative health care practices, and how complementary health approaches can be integrated with conventional health care approaches.
 MUIH’s program is the only such program to include both the evidence-informed efficacy of integrative health practices and the practical and business models for the inclusion of integrative practices in conventional medical and health care settings.
 It is designed to meet the increasing and widespread interest in exploring and understanding the benefits and application of integrative health principles and practices.
+A personalized capstone course project provides the opportunity to focus on incorporating integrative health practices into students’ profession and/or health care organization.
 This non-clinical interdisciplinary program covers a broad spectrum of integrative practices, rather than focusing on a single modality as is the case for all other MUIH programs.
+Students can choose from elective courses in five categories of integrative health including nutrition, herbal medicine, health promotion and education, mind-body practices and self-care, and whole medical systems.
 This 30-credit program can be completed fully online in 5 trimesters (1.5 years).

 This program is designed for professionals in health care and related professions, who wish to integrate complementary health approaches in their practice or organization.
 It provides a variety of health care professionals with the opportunity to explore and understand the benefits and application of integrative health principles and practices, especially as related to their individual professional area within the broad health care spectrum.
 The primary audience for this program is two-fold.
 First, are healthcare practitioners seeking to expand their professional knowledge and skills and complement their current specialty with an understanding of the integrative health field.
 This audience includes, among others, nurses, social service and behavioral health professionals, allied healthcare professionals, and other licensed/certified healthcare and medical providers.
 Second, are professionals who support the health care field through their work in administration, management, policy, and advocacy, as well as health and science writing and communication.